Bradford, Manchester: Other industries

 The other large employer in Bradford was Richard Johnson & Nephew (Bradford Ironworks), manufacturers of wire of all kinds.
 The ironworks was close to the Ashton Canal.
 In 1869, a gasometer was built at the new Bradford Gasworks and this, along with the adjacent colliery, ironworks and cotton mills, was a dominant feature of the landscape.

 Governance

-Bradford was originally a part of the Salford Hundred in the County Palatine of Lancashire.
+Bradford was originally a part of the Salford hundred in the County Palatine of Lancashire.

 Bradford was an independent township of the ancient parish of Manchester, having its own parochial offices under the Manchester churchwardens.
-In 1841 this changed and the township became a member of the Manchester Poor Law Union, which was established under the Poor Law Amendment Act of 1841.
+In 1841 this changed and the township became a member of the Manchester Poor Law Union, which was established under the Poor Law Amendment Act 1841.
 From 13 April 1850 the village was a member of the Prestwich Union, constituted by order of the Poor Law Board in 1850.
-The Local Board was set up in 1863 under the Public Health Act of 1848.
-In 1896, Bradford was incorporated into the civil parish of North Manchester.
+The local board was set up in 1863 under the Public Health Act 1848.
+In 1866 Bradford became a separate civil parish, on 26 March 1896 the parish was abolished to form North Manchester.
+In 1891 the parish had a population of 19,981.

 Under boundary changes by the Local Government Boundary Commission for England (LGBCE) the ward was abolished and replaced with the new electoral wards Ancoats and Beswick and Clayton and Openshaw in May 2018.